MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-search-contacts-teams.md

 ---
 title: Searching for Contacts from Microsoft Teams
-description: Learn how to look up Business Central customers, suppliers, and other contacts from Microsoft Teams.
+description: Learn how to look up Business Central customers, vendors, and other contacts from Microsoft Teams.
 author: jswymer
 ms.topic: get-started-article
 ms.devlang: na